calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/engineering-stories.md

-Engineering Stories
+Engineering Stories (2 Hours)
 ===================

 Objectives
 ----------

-* Understand some case studies of how web tech is used in industry
+* Understand some case studies of how tech is used in industry
+    * (Many of the concepts/tech from this module)
 * Understand the context professional developers can work in
+    * (Range of problems, communication, capacity)
 * Understand the skill level that professional developers are expected to work at
+    * (interview coding question)

 Thoughts
 --------